Alan Android SDK¶

 setContentView(R.layout.activity_main);

-/// Set up the Alan button
+/// Set up the Alan AI button

 alanButton = findViewById(R.id.alan_button);